castastrophe/bash-helper-scripts/README.md

   - i.e., if your repository is named project: `$ project` will automatically cd you to the top level of that repo.
 - `sshsandbox`: SSH's into your sandbox or can accept 1 input to log into a box that doesn't match your username.
   - i.e. `$ sshsandbox` or `$ sshsandbox <other-username>`
+- `buildstatus`: This will return the build status of your sandbox; to check the status of a box other than your own, pass in that username: `$ buildstatus <other-username>`
+- `buildbox`: This will kick off a build of your sandbox off of master and show you it's build progress in the command line.

 ## Red Hat project-specific tasks
 These will be less useful for general audiences.